J1A.com

 National health emergency alert and response framework This multi-hazard Health Emergency Alert and Response Framework provides guidance for coordinating emergency response in countries, under the global Health...

-Emergency Care Toolkit - World Health Organization (WHO)
+Emergency & Critical Care - World Health Organization (WHO)

 WHO scales up emergency response in earthquake–hit Myanmar, provides ...